 Metaphase is the second stage of mitosis after prophase and is followed by anaphase.
 In mitosis, the duplicated genetic material is carried from the nucleus of the parent cell to the two identical daughter cells.

 During metaphase, chromosomes move to the equator, and this region is known as the metaphase plate.
 Duplicated chromosomes get aligned along the metaphase plate through spindle fibres.
 Spindle fibres attach to the kinetochore on chromosomes.

 Main Article: Mitosis

 Also Read: Difference Between Mitosis And Meiosis

 To explore more concepts about Metaphase or any other phases of mitosis, register at BYJU’S.

 Which phase of the mitosis is metaphase?

-Metaphase is the third stage of mitosis.
+Metaphase is the second stage of mitosis.
+It is preceded by prophase and followed by anaphase.
 It is characterized by chromosomes lining up at the metaphase plate due to the tension from the mitotic spindle.